The Eastern part of the world has long known the health benefits of

 Both green and black tea are derived from the same plant, Camellia sinensis, a 3-foot/1-metre shrub that produces leaves that are 1 to 5 cm. long.

-Four times as much black tea is produced and consumed as green tea each year, but green tea is healthier for you because it contains compounds called poliphenols that have high levels of therapeutic activity and can protect against cell damage.
+Four times as much black tea is produced and consumed as green tea each year, but green tea is healthier for you because it contains more of the compounds called poliphenols that have high levels of therapeutic activity and can protect against cell damage.

 The difference between green and black teas results from the manufacturing process.